 Dramatic Window Treatments

-There's no style that lends itself to elegance and sophistication better than traditional style.
-Just take this room by Rinfret Interiors as an example.
+There's no style that lends itself to elegance and sophistication better than the traditional style.
+Just take this sky blue room by Rinfret Interiors as an example.
 Balance and symmetry are subconsciously pleasing to the eye, and when combined with luxurious fabrics, refined colors, and delicate architectural detailing it creates an elegant style that will stand the test of time.